 Our Story So Far

-Within the first year we've provided work experience placements for 20 young people with special needs.
+Over the past 4 years we've provided work experience placements for 70 young people with special needs.
 We've worked closely with local environmental health to create a bespoke basic food hygiene course and all the young people are able to gain this qualification alongside an online food hygiene qualification.
 The course has been adapted to use picture communication, symbols and simple language to make it accessible to all the students at the school.

 Two of our ex students are now employed in the cafe on a part time basis and several students have gone on to placements in the community.